Jenkola/Practice_Todo_MVC/README.md

     -displayTodos

 V0.02
-  -Added toggleAll function to toggle all todos' completed property
+  -Added toggleAll function to toggle all todos' completed property.

 V0.03
   -Migrated the displayTodos function to display todos as list elements in the HTML rather than in the console.

+V0.04
+  -Added 'delete all completed' function to delete all todos with completed: true.

+V0.05
+  -Added controls for the model in index.html

+V0.06
+  -Added control methods in JS, linked to fields/buttons in index.html, which trigger model and view methods.